THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 Our Rating: 3.2/5

-Bottom Line: Impressive technology, dangerous execution.
-The native swap innovation is real, but the track record is troubling.
-Use only if you specifically need what THORChain offers and can accept the risks.
+Bottom Line: THORChain's native swap innovation is real, but the track record is mixed.
+Use only if you specifically need what THORChain offers (native BTC swaps) and can accept the risks.
 For most users, alternatives are safer.

 For single-chain swaps, see our Uniswap Review or Jupiter Review.
 For perps, see our Hyperliquid Review.